-- (b) notify the Authority at providers@sira.nsw.gov.au within 14 days of any change to name or details - (c) notify the Authority within seven days of changes to any circumstances that may compromise their ability to meet the eligibility requirements and comply with the terms of appointment - (d) have access to the necessary resources and infrastructure to do all administrative activities necessary for the role - (e) establish and maintain appropriate and secure record management systems to manage work and maintain records and data lawfully and efficiently - (f) participate in the Authority's performance framework for health practitioners authorised to give evidence, including complying with any mandatory training and data reporting requirements - (g) co-operate with the Authority's complaints-handling framework, including responding to complaints with full and accurate details and, when indicated by the Authority, taking remedial action. - 8.24 A health practitioner appointed to the Authority's list must accept all referrals whether made on behalf of an injured person or an insurer, and must only decline a request for assessment if: - (a) they are not adequately qualified or experienced - (b) the request relates to a medical matter for which the health practitioner is not authorised to give evidence - (c) they have a conflict of interest (personal, professional, and/or financial) - (d) they are a decision-maker at the Personal Injury Commission for the same claim - (e) for any other reason they are unable to complete the task within the terms specified by the requesting party.
+- (g) participate in the Authority's performance framework for health practitioners authorised to give evidence, including complying with any mandatory training and data reporting requirements - (h) co-operate with the Authority's complaints-handling framework, including responding to complaints with full and accurate details and, when indicated by the Authority, taking remedial action. - 8.24 A health practitioner appointed to the Authority's list must accept all referrals whether made on behalf of an injured person or an insurer, and must only decline a request if: - (a) they are not adequately qualified or experienced - (b) the request relates to a medical matter for which the health practitioner is not authorised to give evidence - (c) the health practitioner has a conflict of interest (personal, professional, and/or financial) - (d) they are a decision-maker at the Personal Injury Commission for the same claim - (e) for any other reasonable reason the health practitioner is unable to complete the assessment and report within the terms specified by the requesting party.